mathewgomas-alfred/mathewgomas.io/reference_manual/filters/wavelet_decompose.rst

 You can find it under :menuselection:`Layers`.

 When you select it, it will ask for the amount of wavelet scales.
 More scales, more different layers.
-Press okay, and t will generate a group layer containing the layers with their proper blending modes:
+Press :guilabel:`OK`, and it will generate a group layer containing the layers with their proper blending modes:

 .. image:: /images/en/Wavelet_decompose.png
    :align: center